GlareDB/glaredb.github.io/introduction/installation/locally-cli.md

 curl https://glaredb.com/install.sh | sh
 ```

-Alternatively, simply download the appropriate binary from [GitHub].
+Alternatively, you can download the appropriate binary from [GitHub].

 The installation consists of just a single artifact, a binary called `glaredb`.
 Application data is stored in `~/.glaredb`.
 Temporary files may be created in